LenneDalben/StardewValleyModsGPL/[CP] Pelican Town Potluck/README.md

 # (CP) Pelican Town Potluck
-This mod changes references to the Luau in mail, calendar, and dialog to say Potluck.
+This mod changes references to the Luau in mail, calendar, and dialog to say Potluck instead.

 Installation: